This Life (1996 TV series): Main cast

 Jamilla Nassim was born in Barnet to an Indian emigrant family and, whilst studying for a law degree, met Egg and they began a relationship.
 Milly is, at the beginning of the series, a solicitor who has just completed her final training and is a junior partner at Moore Spencer Wright.
 Milly is hardworking and, despite her relative youth, is keen to secure the best outcomes for her clients.
 When Egg quits the firm midway through the first series, Milly finds it hard to deal with his apathetic attitude and harbours romantic thoughts towards her boss Michael O’Donnell.
 At the climax of the first series, Egg and Milly visit a therapist and initially resolve their differences.

 In the first episode of the second series, Milly meets a new trainee at her firm, Rachel.
 Initially put out that she wasn’t informed the firm was getting a trainee, Milly and Rachel form an uneasy working relationship, although Milly finds Rachel’s extremely positive demeanour irritating and is jealous of the relationship she has with her boss.
 After a brief romantic encounter at the end of the first series, Milly embarks on a full-blown affair with O’Donnell in the latter half of the second series, but the relationship ends when she discovers he has lied about separating from his wife.

-Throughout the second series, the underlying tensions between Milly and Rachel increase- after Warren leaves early in the second series, Rachel wants to move into the shared house that Milly and the others live in which Milly is deeply opposed to.
+Throughout the second series, the underlying tensions between Milly and Rachel increase and after Warren leaves early in the second series, Rachel wants to move into the shared house that Milly and the others live in which Milly is deeply opposed to.
 After Miles marries Francesca, Rachel enquires again about the possibility of moving into the shared house, at which point Milly reveals her complete antipathy towards Rachel.
 Rachel gains revenge by telling Egg about the affair between Milly and O’Donnell, at which point Milly marches across the dancefloor and punches Rachel in the face.

 10 years later, Milly and Egg are married with a young son called Oscar.
 Milly is resentful at having given up a promising career in Law to raise Oscar, whilst Egg has become a successful writer.
 Although initially planning to separate from Egg, she later reverses her decision and they remain together at the close of the series.